© 1996, Willis Lamm, TrailBlazer Magazine

 Lightning can blast through metal, melt rocks into a mass of bubbles and instantaneously turn water into super heated steam.
 The rapid expansion of this steam can cause trees and moisture laden rocks to explode, and huge trenches to be blasted out of moist, grassy ground.

 "Lightning never strikes twice" is an old saying that is in an odd sense true.
 Lightning typically strikes more than twice.
-A normal lightning strike consists of three to four strokes, and if the cloud recharges before it moves on, it can repeat this series of strikes many times.
+A normal lightning strike consists of three to four strokes and can have as many as twenty strokes.
+If the cloud recharges before it moves on, it can repeat this series of strikes many times.
 It takes the typical cloud about a minute to recharge itself.
 If lightning strikes near you, use that minute to find a safer spot!

 Hazards to Humans and Horses: